google/docsy/userguide/content/en/docs/Deployment/_index.md

 ---
-title: "Previews and Deployment"
+title: Previews and Deployment
-linkTitle: "Previews and Deployment"
 weight: 7
-description: >
-  Deploying your Docsy site.
+description: Deploying your Docsy site.
 ---

 There are multiple possible options for deploying a Hugo site, including Netlify, Firebase Hosting, Bitbucket with Aerobatic, and more; you can read about them all in [Hosting and Deployment](https://gohugo.io/hosting-and-deployment/).
 Hugo also makes it easy to deploy your site locally for quick previews of your content.